The Laplacian Keyboard: Beyond the Linear Span: The Laplacian Keyboard

-We use the Laplacian representation $\bp(s) \in \mathbb{R}^k$ to parameterize a family of reward functions of the form $r_{\mathbf{w}}(s) = \mathbf{w}^\top \bp(s)$.
-To model policies and value functions for this reward family, we train a Universal Successor Feature Approximator (USFA) \citep{barreto2017successor}, which generalizes successor representations \citep{dayan1993improving} by conditioning on the reward parameter $\mathbf{w}$.
-The USFA consists of a policy $\pi_{\mathbf{w}}$ and a corresponding successor feature estimator $\bm{\psi}_{\mathbf{w}}$.

-The successor features encode the expected discounted accumulation of Laplacian features under the conditioned policy:
+The learned representation $\bp(s) \in \mathbb{R}^k$, where each dimension corresponds to a Laplacian eigenvector,\footnote{In practice, the first eigenvector $\ei_0$, a constant vector, is discarded as it carries no useful structure in our framework.} is used to parameterize a family of reward functions of the form $r_{\mathbf{w}}(s) = \mathbf{w}^\top \bp(s)$.
+To model policies and value functions for this reward family, we train a Universal Successor Feature Approximator \citep[USFA;][]{borsauniversal}, which generalizes successor representations \citep{dayan1993improving} by conditioning on the reward parameter $\mathbf{w}$.
+The USFA consists of a policy $\pi$ and a corresponding successor feature estimator $\bm{\psi}$.
+The successor features \citep{barreto2017successor} encode the expected discounted accumulation of the state features under the conditioned policy:

-Training is performed off-policy using transitions $(s,a,s')$ sampled from a dataset $\mathscr{D}$ with empirical dynamics $p_{\mathscr{D}}(\cdot \mid s,a)$.
-During training, weight vectors $\mathbf{w}$ are sampled and used to jointly condition both the policy and the successor feature estimator.
-The successor features are learned by enforcing Bellman consistency,
+Training of the USFA is performed off-policy on transitions $(s,a,s')$ from $\mathscr{D}$, with weight vectors $\mathbf{w}$ sampled to jointly condition the policy and successor feature estimator.
+For a given transition $(s,a,s')$, the successor features are trained via Bellman consistency,